altryne/awesome-ai-art-image-synthesis/readme.md

 ### Free hosted tools

 - [Craiyon](https://www.craiyon.com/) - Formerly dalleMini - open source tool that outputs great compositions but lower quality
-- [StableDiffusion on HuggingFace](https://huggingface.co/spaces/stabilityai/stable-diffusion) - Run the #StableDiffusion right in huggingface UI
+- [Stable Diffusion on HuggingFace](https://huggingface.co/spaces/stabilityai/stable-diffusion) - Run the #StableDiffusion right in huggingface UI
-- [StableDiffusion on Replicate](https://replicate.com/stability-ai/stable-diffusion) - Run #StableDiffusionon on replicate.com
+- [Stable Diffusion on Replicate](https://replicate.com/stability-ai/stable-diffusion) - Run #StableDiffusionon on replicate.com
 - [Google Colab](https://colab.research.google.com/) - Google free GPU machines in the cloud running models of all sorts.

 ### Free local
 > *Advanced Batteries not included, this section is for advanced folks who can use the command line, install python packages, run code etc'
-- [StableDiffusion + Web GUI](https://github.com/hlky/stable-diffusion-webui) - This repo has a step by step way to install and run #stableDiffusion using local GPU + a gradio based web UI.
+- [Stable Diffusion + Web GUI](https://github.com/hlky/stable-diffusion-webui) - This repo has a step by step way to install and run #stableDiffusion using local GPU + a gradio based web UI.
 Has a nice UI, upscalers built-in, img2img and inpainting, and a LOT more! (see [thread](https://twitter.com/altryne/status/1563452692399214594) with features
 ![CleanShot 2022-08-27 at 15 10 34@2x](https://user-images.githubusercontent.com/463317/187048086-6b518713-120c-445c-86aa-249939663fd8.jpg)

-- [StableDiffusion with Diffusers](https://huggingface.co/blog/stable_diffusion) - A simple-ish way to run stable diffusion locally using hugging face diffusers library
+- [Stable Diffusion with Diffusers](https://huggingface.co/blog/stable_diffusion) - A simple-ish way to run stable diffusion locally using hugging face diffusers library

 ### img2img - Generate images from a combination of prompt + init image
 ![](img2img.png)